HL7/FHIRPath/input/pages/index.md

 ## Use of FHIRPath on HL7 Version 2 messages
 {: .appendix }

 FHIRPath can be used against HL7 V2 messages.
-This UML diagram summarises the Object Model on which the FHIRPath statements are written:
+This UML diagram summarizes the Object Model on which the FHIRPath statements are written:

 ![Class Model for HL7 V2](v2-class-model.png){: height="456",width="760"}